Emergency Notification System Procedures

 JCCC students and employees will automatically receive text and email messages about emergencies, campus closings or other urgent campus communications by auto enrollment.

-JCCC Alert allows the college to communicate emergency information quickly to students, faculty, staff and interested people in the community.
+JCCC Alert allows the college to communicate emergency information quickly to students, faculty and staff.

 When an emergency occurs, JCCC will communicate using some or all these vehicles: